Paranui Falls: Discover the Scenic Beauty of A.H. Reed Memorial Park

 Visitor Facilities and Amenities

-There are several designated picnic spots scattered throughout the park, perfect for families and groups looking to relax amidst nature.
-These scenic areas are conveniently located near walking trails and attractions, allowing you to enjoy a meal while taking in the views.
+Designated picnic spots are scattered throughout the park, ideal for families and groups to relax amidst nature.
+These areas are strategically placed near trails, offering a perfect break with beautiful views.

 Tips for an Enjoyable Visit